In this article

 Your eligible family members will receive a monthly benefit that is as much as 50 percent of your benefit.
 However, the amount that can be paid each month to a family is limited.
 The total benefit that your family can receive based on your earnings record is about 150 to 180 percent of your full retirement benefit amount.
 If the total family benefit exceeds this limit, each family member's benefit will be reduced proportionately.
 Your benefit won't be affected.

-How do you sign up for Social Security?
+How do you apply for Social Security retirement benefits?

 Information provided has been prepared from sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is not intended for solicitation or trading purposes.
 Please consult your tax and legal advisors regarding your individual situation.
 Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Broadridge Investor Communication Solutions, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
 By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.